 Through subsequent local government reorganisation Ashburton District Council is now appointed to control and manage the reserve.

 The land was used as a cemetery from 1899 to 1930 with 13 recorded burials.
+The land was classified in 2024.

 • Provide information signage on road frontage.